Saviz-Mohammadi/Blog/blog/content/posts/C++/Data structures and algorithms/C++ DSA and STL Intro.md

 <p>
-Clearly, time-based assessments of algorithms, especially those conducted by programmers or companies a lot of resources, are a viable approach.
-However, not all have the ability, time, nor the resources to conduct such sufficticated measurements.
-Most programmers seek a quick and approximate evaluation of their algorithm's performance in terms of both time and space complexity.
+Time-based assessments of algorithms, especially those conducted by programmers or companies with a lot of resources, are a viable approach.
+However, only some have the ability, time, and resources to perform such sophisticated measurements.
+Most programmers seek a quick and approximate evaluation of their algorithm's performance in terms of time and space complexity.
 This is where asymptotic analysis comes into play.
-Asymptotic analysis involves the use of mathematical tools to study an algorithm's performance.
-More specifically Asymptotic notation is the principle where we try and understand how our functions behave and look as they reach an infinitely large number on a graph.
-Rather than fixating solely on time measurements, which can be heavily influenced by the factors discussed earlier, we can instead focus on observing how computational time increase in relation to the volume of requests and input changes.
+Asymptotic analysis involves using mathematical tools to study an algorithm's performance.
+More specifically, asymptotic notation is the principle where we try to understand how our functions behave and look as they reach an infinitely large number on a graph.
+Rather than fixating solely on hardware measurements, which can be heavily influenced by the factors discussed earlier, we can instead focus on observing how computational time and resources increase concerning the volume of requests and input changes.
 </p>